MonnierThomas/happy_gramformer/README.md

 Export the project to your PYTHONPATH.

 Create two folders at the root of the project:
-- 'inputs' containing the batches of sentences you want to correct
+- `inputs` containing the batches of sentences you want to correct
-- 'results' to collect the results in csv files.
+- `results` to collect the results in csv files.

 # Quick start